 The mind is where the alchemy of the universe comes together.
-If we learn to harness this power, we can direct the trajectory of our lives.
+If we harness this power, we can direct the “trajectory of our thinking.”

 A lot is going on inside the machinery of our psyche.
-It is difficult to sort out the influences.
-But, we can do it if we use the right tools.
+It isn’t easy to sort out the influences, but we can do it if we use the right tools.
 Inner work is hard intellectually and emotionally.
 We are prone to the mind trap of confirmation bias.

-This bias means we attempt to fit everything we experience within the boundaries of our existing worldview.
+This bias means we attempt to fit everything we experience within our existing worldview boundaries.
 It’s the default setting of our paradigm.
 It makes perception quicker and easier, but not accurate.
 So, this default setting distorts our thinking and values by filtering everything.

-The first we need to realize is that not everything your mind says is true.
+The first thing we need to realize is that everything your mind says is NOT true.
 That’s because of the programming within our worldview.
 Our personalities and instincts play a role in our value judgments.
 But the most influential programming comes from the cultural narrative.
-This overrides all of our default values and thinking.
-This programming takes many forms in the modern world.
-But the primary tools are consumer advertising, political, and religious propaganda.
+This programming can override our default values.
+The primary sources of this are consumer advertising, political and religious propaganda.

 The more you expose yourself to the sources above, the more susceptible you are to suggestion.
-This makes it possible to program harmful ideas.
+The longer you expose yourself, the more susceptible you become to unsubstantiated and illogical ideas.
 That’s why we must learn to monitor our self-talk, our thinking, and our emotional triggers.

 The goal is to become a freethinker.
-This is someone free of all unhealthy bias and prejudice.
+A freethinker is someone free of all unhealthy bias and prejudice.
 We may not reach this ideal goal.
 But we can strive to get closer.
 We do this by identifying and removing as much of the negative programming as possible.
-We should not just give up and say, I’ll never get there.
+We should not just give up and say.
+I’ll never get there.
 Instead, we should continue to make incremental progress by expanding our awareness.

-The best way to do this is with a combination of analytical tools and meditative practices.
+The best way to do this is to combine analytical tools and meditative practices.
 Sorry, but this will take some work.
-And it may raise some scary emotions of fear and anger.
-So, be sure to use the strategy of conducting regular emotional checks.
-That’s because everything your mind says affects your emotions.
-This will help you avoid the distress of cognitive dissonance.
-This will make this research less stressful.
+And it may raise some scary emotions of fear and anger, so be sure to use the strategy of conducting regular emotional checks.
+That’s because everything your mind says affects your feelings.
+A structured research approach will help you avoid cognitive dissonance distress.
+It will make this research less stressful.
 And it will yield more accurate research results.

 We can overcome the effects of our negative biases.
 It takes an honest appraisal of our worldview and plan of action.
 The goal is to correct thinking that supports any negative bias and prejudice.